A Framework for Ruling Out Quantum Speedups: Functions with symmetry

 \section{Functions with $S_n$ symmetry}

 In this section, we look at functions that have some invariance under the symmetric group $S_n$.
 In the first part, we consider functions having the highest order of $S_n$ symmetry (Definition~\ref{def:symmetric_function}).
-In the second part, we will consider a much broader class of functions, those defined on a single orbit of $S_n$, also known as the Boolean slice.
+In the second part, we will consider functions defined on a single orbit of $S_n$, also known as the Boolean slice.
 However, in this case, the function may be arbitrarily defined on the slice.